KhronosGroup/glTF/specification/README.md

 glTF is a runtime asset format; not an interchange format.
 Its primary use case is rendering; therefore it is designed for runtime efficiency with consideration for:
 * Size
 * Speed
-* Ease of rendering implementation
+* Ease of runtime application development, i.e., easy to render

 To achieve this:
 * glTF uses [JavaScript Object Notation](http://www.json.org/) (JSON) for the scene graph, materials, and cameras.
 JSON is compact, especially compared to XML, and minifies and compresses well.
-For WebGL users, JSON also parases in a single line of JavaScript using `JSON.parse`.
+For WebGL users, JSON parases in a single line of JavaScript using `JSON.parse`.
 Free JSON libraries are also available for all major languages.
-* Binary geometry allows efficient creation of GL buffers (as opposed to COLLADA for example, where geometry is stored in XML).
+* glTF stores geometry using binary, which allows efficient creation of GL buffers - as opposed to COLLADA, for example, where geometry is stored in XML).
 With the exception of potential decompression, geometry from glTF can be provided to GL directly with [`bufferData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferData.xml) or [`bufferSubData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferSubData.xml).
-* The content pipeline does as much preprocessing work as possible so the runtime application can efficiently load and render the asset.
+* glTF provides a streamlined set of features, relying on a content pipeline to do as much preprocessing work as possible so the runtime application can efficiently load and render assets.
 In particular:
    * glTF only supports variations of triangle, line, and point primitives.
 It does not support more complex primitives found in modeling tool formats like polygons and splines.
-Instead, higher level primitives are converted to triangles in the content pipeline.
+Instead, complex primitives are converted to triangles in the content pipeline.
    * glTF only supports one index per vertex, which is what the GL APIs support.
 Modeling tool formats commonly use one index per attribute, which can reduce the total amount of vertex data, but requires processing before rendering.
 For glTF, this "deindexing" happens as part of the content pipeline.
    * glTF only supports `UNSIGNED_SHORT` indices.
 Modeling tool formats commonly use `UNSIGNED_INT` indices, which are not supported by OpenGL ES or WebGL without an extension.
 In glTF, meshes are split so indices fit within `UNSIGNED_SHORT` as part of the content pipeline.
-   * The modern GL APIs require vertex and fragment shaders.  glTF includes GLSL shaders (as well as potential metadata describing the shaders) that can be be used directly.
+   * The modern GL APIs require vertex and fragment shaders.  glTF includes GLSL shaders (as well as potential metadata describing the shaders) that can be used directly.
 Modeling tool formats commonly define higher-level material properties only, which the application then needs to generate shaders for.
-In glTF, this generate is part of the content pipeline.
+In glTF, this generation is part of the content pipeline.
    * For easy use with WebGL applications, glTF only support image formats natively supported by modern web browsers: `.jpg`, `.png`, `.bmp`, and `.gif`.
 Some modeling tool formats allow any image format making it difficult to write a renderer that is likely to work for all assets.
-In glTF, images are converted as part of the content pipeline.
+In glTF, images are converted to a known format as part of the content pipeline.

 _TODO: the above discussion does not account for compressed textures yet, which will require additional formats._
 _TODO: add discussion for `Normalize the "Up" axis of all scenes to allow easy resource sharing.`_